 At Lee Road Elementary School in Wantagh, students practiced exit drills for the home using a “smoke house” brought by the Wantagh Fire Department.
 The kids also learned what to do when smoke fills a room, including getting low to the floor, finding a window and shouting for help.

 In Bethpage, children at Charles Campagne Elementary School operated a thermal-imaging camera and fire extinguisher under the guidance of two firefighter lieutenants.
 Students also received hats, bracelets and fire-themed activity books.

 Kindergartners and first-graders at Elmont’s Clara H. Carlson Elementary School took part in activities that ranged from sitting inside a fire truck to spraying a fire hose during a visit from the Elmont Fire Department.

 Eighty-seven students were named Long Island Young Scholars of Mathematics by the Institute of Creative Problem Solving for Gifted and Talented Students at SUNY Old Westbury.
 Selection means they are in the top one-tenth of 1 percent of math students in their grade Islandwide.

-Those chosen who attend private schools in Suffolk were: Daniel Mullan and Stephanie Mullan, St. Anthony’s High School, South Huntington; and Vincent Yang, Long Island School for the Gifted, Huntington Station.
+Those chosen who attend private schools were: Ryan Carmody, Buckley Country Day School, Roslyn; Zachary Stoyer, Notre Dame School, Manhattan; and Vincent Yang, Long Island School for the Gifted in Huntington Station.